OHDSI/CirceR/README.md

 Introduction
 ============
 A R-wrapper for [Circe](https://www.github.com/OHDSI/circe-be).
-This package provides convienent wrappers for Circe functions, and includes the necessary Java dependencies.
+This package provides convenient wrappers for Circe functions, and includes the necessary Java dependencies.

 System Requirements
 ===================